 Following a review by the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency and the Office of Thrift Supervision (collectively, the "banking agencies"), LPS entered into a consent order (the "Order") dated April 13, 2011 with the banking agencies.
 The banking agencies' review of LPS' services included the services provided by its default operations to mortgage servicers regulated by the banking agencies, including document execution services.
 The Order does not make any findings of fact or conclusions of wrongdoing, nor does LPS admit any fault or liability.
 Under the Order, LPS agreed to further study the issues identified in the review and to enhance its compliance, internal audit, risk management and board oversight plans with respect to those businesses.
 LPS also agreed to engage an independent third party to conduct a risk assessment and review of its default management businesses and the document execution services we provided to servicers from January 1, 2008 through December 31, 2010.
-The document execution review by the independent third party to complete the review.
-To the extent such review, once completed, requires additional fees and costs expected to be charged by the independent third party to complete the review.
+The document execution review by the independent third party is likely to take longer than previously anticipated.
+LPS accrued for the additional fees and costs expected to be charged by the independent third party to complete the review.
 To the extent such review, once completed, requires additional remediation of mortgage documents or identifies any financial injury from the document execution services LPS provided, LPS agreed to implement an appropriate plan to address the issues.
 The Order contains various deadlines by which LPS has agreed to accomplish the undertakings set forth therein, including the preparation of a remediation plan following the completion of the document execution review.
 LPS agreed and we will continue to make periodic reports to the banking agencies on our progress with respect to each of the undertakings in the Order.
-The Order does not include any fine or other monetary penalty, although the banking agen
+The Order does not include any fine or other monetary penalty, although the banking agencies have not yet concluded their assessment of whether any civil monetary penalties may be imposed.